sarusso/Timeseria/README.md

 Timeseria also tries to address by design all those annoying things which are often left as an implementation detail but that actually cause wasting massive amounts of time - as handling data losses, non-uniform sampling rates, differences between time-slotted (aggregated) data and punctual observations, variable time units, timezones, DST changes and so on.

-You can get started by reading the [quickstart](https://sarusso.github.io/Timeseria/Quickstart.html) or the [welcome](https://sarusso.github.io/Timeseria/Welcome.html) notebooks, or you can run them interactively in Binder using the button below.
+You can get started by reading the [quickstart](https://sarusso.github.io/Timeseria/Quickstart.html) or the [welcome](https://sarusso.github.io/Timeseria/Welcome.html) notebooks.
 Also the [reference documentation](https://timeseria.readthedocs.io) might be useful.

 Examples are provided in the [Timeseria-notebooks](https://github.com/sarusso/Timeseria-notebooks) repository, and a Docker image ready to be played with is available on [Docker Hub](https://hub.docker.com/r/sarusso/timeseria).